 The Terralina bar had a lovely bartender and great Italian beers.
 I had wine, however, and Dan had a pint or two.

 We were lucky to find seats and the bartender made sure we were wanting for nothing during our stay.
-We watched the afternoon turn to night the Friday we were there; it was winter and sunset was early.
+We watched the afternoon turn to night from our barstools at Terralina; it was winter and sunset was early.

 If you know the Italian restaurant at Disney Springs that's next to Paddlefish (the restaurant in the big riverboat replica) that's the one you're looking for: Terralina.
 Head to the outside bar that's to the left of the restaurant entrance.